Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: Optimal Rotationally Invariant Estimators

 \subsection{Estimating the Signal Covariance}

 We now derive an MMSE-optimal rotationally invariant estimator for the signal covariance, $C=YY^T$.
-Just as in \cite{Ledoit2011, Bun2016}, and similarly to our results in the previous section, the optimal estimator be given by $C^*=\hat U_1, \psi^*\lr{\hat S}\hat U_1^T$, where:
+Just as in \cite{Ledoit2011, Bun2016}, and similarly to our results in the previous section, the optimal estimator is given by $C^*=\hat U_1, \psi^*\lr{\hat S}\hat U_1^T$, where:

 We observe that the top-left block of the square of the Hermitianization $\bm Y$ is given by $C$, and so

 Thus, we can calculate the optimal shrinkage function by the inversion relation \eqref{eq-inversion-relation}: